Bravo: Upcoming events at Kearney Public Library

 People are also reading…

-Brown Bag History Series — noon-1:30 p.m., Feb.
-8. Monthly presenters will focus on various historical topics.
+Brown Bag History Series — noon-1:30 p.m., Wednesday.
+Monthly presenters will focus on various historical topics.
 Patrons are invited to bring lunch to the event.
-This week’s theme is arts and culture in Kearney.
+This week’s theme is arts and culture in Kearney with Chuck Peek.

 Toddler Storytime — 9:30-9:50 a.m., Feb.
 9. For ages 0-2, this lapsit program introduces little ones to the sounds and rhythms of the spoken word.
 Children must be accompanied by an adult.